Call4Cloud | MMP-C | Autopilot | Device Preparation

 As shown below, when importing the custom-made OneNote ADMX, I also received the error: Value cannot be Null.
 Parameter Name: Presentation

 That’s a nice one, right?
-So I decided to start looking at what could have caused this nice presentation error.
-I guess when reading the error again, we need to start looking at the presentation parts.
+So I started looking at what could have caused this nice presentation error.
+When rereading the error, we must start looking at the presentation parts.

 And the HXT (HEX) parameter being used in the ADMX element